typemill/typemill/content/4_info/15_markdown-test.md

 This is just a test file to check, if all the html elements created by the markdown syntax are styled correctly.
 If you create a new template, please use this page to check your css styling.

+## Table of Contents

+You can create a table of contents with the [TOC] tag written in a separate line.
+The TOC-Tag will be replaced with a link-list to all headlines of the page.

+[TOC]

 ## Inline Elements

 This is an ordinary paragraph containing only simple text.